halfaro1/repro-lesson/README.md

-Project title
+My Project

-Author name
+Author name: Hector

-Description... what's included in this repository, what is the purpose and how do you use it?
+Description...
+- my description here
+- description 2

 What other information might be important to include?